cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.0.0 =
+Fixed another issue with cached prices ending up in product feeds.

+= 3.9.9 =
+Added support for Cyrillic characters for CSV files.

+= 3.9.8 =
+Fixed a bug: caching caused product feeds to contain wrong and changing prices in product feeds.
+This only happened on very rare occaccions but has been fixed now.

+= 3.9.7 =
+Fixed a bug: when all pre-defined fields for custom feeds where deleted and new fields were added the product feed would break.
+This has now been fixed.
+Made improvements to the JSON (structured data fix for the WooCommerce bug)

 = 3.9.6 =
 Removed the option to create Google Shopping / Merchant Center CSV feeds.
 The only option left is XML feeds.
 Current CSV feeds remain working ofcourse.